EM4D/chick-address/README.md

 ```

 ## Assets
-To use the assets first, create a directory (if not exists) at the root of the project called Assets, then put the files you need in it.
+To use the assets first, create a directory (if not exists) at the root of the project called assets, then put the files you need in it.

 **Your assets are available at example.com/assets/**